Everyone agrees: Bernie Sanders’ Fox News appearance was a major success.

 Democratic voters have started to listen.
 In the Emerson poll — cited by 538 as one of the most reliable — the Vermont senator emerged this week for the first time as the frontrunner in the Democratic Party primary, ahead of every candidate considered tolerable by the party establishment.

 And it’s high time Republican voters start listening too.
 Bernie’s political vision is about dramatically improving conditions not just for the Democratic Party’s base but for all people, excluding only the richest.

 Plenty of people who watch Fox News need to hear this message.
-Fox’s audience has one of the lowest average incomes of any major news source.
-Seventy-seven percent of Fox viewers make less than $75,000 a year, compared to 62 percent for the New York Times and 57 percent for NPR.
+Fox’s audience includes a large share of low-income viewers.
+Almost two-thirds of Fox viewers made less than $75,000 a year, according to a 2012 analysis from Pew, compared to 62 percent for the New York Times and 57 percent for NPR.
 A third of Fox News viewers make less than $30,000 a year.
 More than half are over the age of 50 and a quarter are over 65, which means a good number are subsisting primarily on Social Security.

 Since Fox is the most-watched cable news network in the country, we can surmise that millions of its viewers are facing exactly the issues addressed in Sanders’ platform — like pension cuts, medical debt, job insecurity, and unaffordable housing and eldercare.

 By speaking directly to them about what they stand to gain from his political program, Bernie is not only potentially winning their votes — he’s helping break the spell the Right has cast over the very people it works tirelessly to disempower by starving social services, giving tax breaks to the rich, and privatizing everything in sight.